dmouscher/nomic/rules-3.md

 LEGENDARY EXPLORER: Vinny boosts the morale of the workers at any nearby units or harvests in a three tile radius, doubling their production for one day.

 EXPLOSIVE ADVENTURE: Vinny sets off a mine.
-He is unharmed due to min-maxing, but sent flying 10 tiles in a random direction, or until he hits the edge of the map.
+He is unharmed due to min-maxing, but sent flying 12 tiles in a random direction, or until he hits the edge of the map.
 He really ought to be more careful.
+For the purposes of ATLANTEAN ENVOY, this only counts as one movement.

 ## 368